EDBCREPO/raylib-gemini-chat/README.md

-# Cursed Luna
+# Gemini + Raylib
-A simple game made with C++, Nodepp and raylib
+Engage in dynamic conversations with Google's AI, Gemini, through a native application developed using C++, Nodepp, and raylib.

 ## Dependencies
 ```bash